Skip to main contentArrow Right

 Insurance

-Branch Insurance, a cloud-native insurance provider, moving to phishing-resistant passkey authentication to serve their 12,000+ independent insurance agents.
-They saw auth-related support ticket volume by about half, and saw 25% adoption in the first 90 days.
+Pattern: passkey-first with a documented fallback.
+Branch Insurance, a cloud-native insurance provider, moved to phishing-resistant passkey authentication to serve their 12,000+ independent insurance agents.
+They saw auth-related support ticket volume drop by about half, and saw 25% adoption in the first 90 days.
 They also created a fallback flow for the small fraction of devices that might not support passkeys, ensuring users never encountered unnecessary roadblocks.

 Healthcare